vivin/condicio/README.md

 What
 ----

 A simple library similar to [Google's Preconditions](http://docs.guava-libraries.googlecode.com/git/javadoc/com/google/common/base/Preconditions.html) in Guava.
+The current version is **2.0.0**.

 Why
 ---